-The Company has a substantial amount of indebtedness under the Credit Facility and other agreements with third parties.
-As at December 29, 2019, the Company had total third party indebtedness of approximately \$1.2 billion.
-In addition, the Credit Facility permits future further indebtedness provided that certain covenants are satisfied.
+The Company has a substantial amount of indebtedness under its credit facilities, the Debentures and other agreements with third parties.
+As at January 2, 2022, the Company had total third-party indebtedness of approximately \$1.0 billion.
+In addition, the credit facilities and the Indenture permits future further indebtedness provided that certain covenants are satisfied.

-The degree to which the Company is leveraged on a consolidated basis could have important consequences to the holders of Shares, including:
+The degree to which the Company is leveraged on a consolidated basis could have important consequences to the holders of Securities, including:

-- the Company's ability in the future to obtain trade credit from vendors, performance bonds from surety companies or additional financing for working capital, capital expenditures, acquisitions or other purposes may be limited; - a significant portion of the Company's cash flow (on a consolidated basis) is likely to be dedicated to the payment of the principal of and interest on the Company's indebtedness, including the Credit Facility, thereby reducing funds available for future operations, capital expenditures and/or dividends on the Shares; - the Company may be more vulnerable to economic downturns and be limited in its ability to withstand competitive pressures; - the Company may be limited in its ability to plan for or react to changes in its business or the industry in which it operates; and - the Company may be at a competitive disadvantage to its competitors that have less indebtedness.
+- the Company's ability in the future to obtain trade credit from vendors, performance bonds from surety companies or additional financing for working capital, capital expenditures, acquisitions or other purposes may be limited; - a significant portion of the Company's cash flow (on a consolidated basis) is likely to be dedicated to the payment of the principal of and interest on the Company's indebtedness, including its credit facilities and the Debentures, thereby reducing funds available for future operations, capital expenditures and/or dividends on the Shares; - the Company may be more vulnerable to economic downturns and be limited in its ability to withstand competitive pressures; - the Company may be limited in its ability to plan for or react to changes in its business or the industry in which it operates; and - the Company may be at a competitive disadvantage to its competitors that have less indebtedness.

 The Company's ability to make scheduled payments of principal and interest on, or to refinance, its indebtedness will depend on its future operating performance and cash flow, which are subject to prevailing economic conditions, prevailing interest rate levels, and financial, competitive, business and other factors, many of which are beyond its control.
-These factors might inhibit the Company from refinancing the indebtedness under the Credit Facility and other agreements at maturity.
+These factors might inhibit the Company from refinancing the indebtedness under its credit facilities, the Debentures and other agreements at maturity.

-The restrictive covenants in the Credit Facility could impact the Company's business and affect its ability to pursue its business strategies
+The restrictive covenants in the Company's credit facilities could impact the Company's business and affect its ability to pursue its business strategies

-The Credit Facility features restrictive covenants that limit the Company's ability, among other things, to:
+The credit facilities feature restrictive covenants that limit the Company's ability, among other things, to:

-- incur additional indebtedness: - pay dividends and make distributions in respect of equity interests or to make certain other restricted payments or investments; - consolidate, merge or dissolve; - sell or otherwise dispose of the Company's assets; - enter into transactions with the Company's affiliates; - create liens; - enter into new lines of businesses; - · make certain investments and acquisitions; and - participate in certain syndicates or partnerships.
+- incur additional indebtedness: - pay dividends and make distributions in respect of equity interests or to make certain other restricted payments or investments; - consolidate, merge or dissolve; - sell or otherwise dispose of the Company's assets; - enter into transactions with the Company's affiliates; - create liens: - enter into new lines of businesses: - make certain investments and acquisitions; and - participate in certain syndicates or partnerships.

-In addition, the Credit Facility also requires the Company to comply with positive covenants, including maintaining compliance with specified financial ratios.
+In addition, the credit facilities also require the Company to comply with positive covenants, including maintaining compliance with specified financial ratios.
 The Company's ability to comply with these covenants and ratios may be affected by events beyond its control.